notyourdaniels/tokopedia-play-clone/README.md

 ## Start the App

-1. In the terminal or command prompt, navigate to the project root folder.
+1. In the terminal or command prompt, navigate to directory of `production`.
 2. Start the app using the following command:

    ```bash
    npm start
    ```

-   The app should now be running on the specified port (default is 3000).
+   The app should now be running on the specified port (default is 80).